Periodontics

 Periodontal disease, or gum disease, is one of the most wide-spread diseases across the world and is generally considered to be the leading cause of tooth loss.
 It is usually pain-free and can be easily missed particularly in the early stages, meaning that many people will have gum disease without even being aware of it.

-Bleeding gums when brushing or even whilst eating
+Bleeding gums when brushing or eating

 Red, swollen gums